degenscotty/2DGameEngine/README.md

 # SDL Engine

-A 2D Game Engine made for an assignment at DAE (howest) Kortrijk.

 I started the engine from scratch following TheCherno on youtube!
 Big thanks to him!

 ## 3rd Party Libraries